Stock Trading Course | Wealthsimple Master Class

 Overview

-By this lesson, we've got you understanding why long-term, low-cost, diversified ETF investing is the way to go.
+By this lesson, we've got you understanding why long-term, low-cost, diversified passive funds are the way to go.
 But if you still want to pick a weed stock here or buy a little cryptocurrency there, this stock trading class will help you do it safely.
 Like the expert you now are.

 Full transcript